jameshaydon/lawvere/README.md

   someNumber incr incr incr
 ```

-same this to a file, and use `bill`:
+save this to a file, and use `bill`:

 ```
 $ bill test.law